NWaru/CCC/README.md

 # CCC
-A repository of some of my CCC solutions sorted by year.
+A repository of some of my CCC solutions.